 The top is a little browned and crunchy, the inside moist, dense, a bit chewy and a bit cake-like, all at the same time.
 The beautiful sauce envelops this somewhat homely concoction…some of soaks in the top as the rest pools around it on the plate…I do want to note that some people prefer the cake cooked less.

-How pleased I was to find this childhood favorite in my Grandma’s recipe box…I’ve no recollection of my family making this, but it was often served by the lunch ladies in my school.
+How pleased I was to find this childhood favorite in my Grandma’s recipe box…I’ve no recollection of my family making this, although my little Sis does.
+I do remember it was often served by the lunch ladies at my school.
 I’d have traded anything on my plate for another piece of this.

 Apple Cake isn’t meant to be served on its own…the simple, caramelly Rum Sauce is a requirement, not an option!
 Note that this Rum Sauce isn’t quite the same as the more well-known Rum Sauce that often is served with bread pudding.
-That Rum sauce is a rather clear, milky looking sauce, while this one is darker.
+That Rum sauce is a rather clear, milky sauce, sweet and buttery, while this one is a darker, caramel one.

 The cost is bit more expensive than some desserts but you’ll find it unlikely that someone will want seconds…it is that satisfying.